andre-jnr/estudos-python/exercicios/07 - repetição (while)/readme.md

 # While

-O while é executado até que uma determinada condição seja verdadeira.
+O while é executado até que uma determinada condição seja falsa.

 No exemplo a seguir, veremos um loop de 0 até 5, que em for seria `for i in range(0, 6):`